Pre-Jurys of FILMFEST DRESDEN

 LAURA SCHULZE

-is curious about various topics and interested in political issues.
+is interested in political issues and conducts commemorative work on a voluntary basis.
 She is impressed by the opportunities provided by cinematic expression for dealing with sociopolitical issues.
-For a while, she was project coordinator at FILMFEST DRESDEN, where she was responsible for the etc. – events.trainings.connections. section, among others.
-She is now devoting herself to the green sector.
+For a while, she was as a project coordinator at FILMFEST DRESDEN, where she was responsible for the section etc. – events.trainings.connections., among others.
+She now works for the Neisse Film Festival, DOK Leipzig and more.

 FANNY VILDEBRAND